 Illustrative and "modal" responses to each of the ten (abbreviated) questions are given below.
 Quotes are italicized.

-1. What was the service Sin Barreras provided you?
+1. What services did Sin Barreras provide?

 In addition to the core services described above and fully discussed with each interviewee, respondents mentioned other services they appreciated receiving from Sin Barreras: